cespeleta/food-review-api/README.md

 ## Dataset

-The [Amazon Fine Good Reviews](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews) dataset consists of reviews of fine foods from amazon.
+The <a href="https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews" target="_blank">Amazon Fine Good Reviews Dataset</a> consists of reviews of fine foods from Amazon.
 Reviews include product and user information, ratings, and a plain text review.
 It also includes reviews from all other Amazon categories.
 The dataset has been reduced to make the repository lighter.

 ![alt Amazon Fine Good Reviews Dataset Preview](resources/dataset-preview.png)